The proposal format should be single column, Times New Roman (or equivalent), minimum 11-point font.

 II.
 Project Summary

 Each proposal must contain a summary of the proposed project not more than one half page in length.
-The Project Summary consists of an overview, a statement on the intellectual merit of the proposed activity, and a statement on the broader impacts of the proposed activity.
+The Project Summary consists of an overview, a statement on the intellectual merit of the proposed activity, and a brief statement on the broader impacts of the proposed activity (you will expand on the brader impacts in the Project Description section).
+The summary should read and present similar to an abstract- that is, it should be written in the third person and consist of text only and not include citations or images; should be informative to other persons working in the same or related fields; and, insofar as possible, understandable to a scientifically or technically literate lay reader.

 The overview includes a description of the activity that would result if the proposal were funded and a statement of objectives and methods to be employed.
 The statement on intellectual merit should describe the potential of the proposed activity to advance knowledge.
 The statement on broader impacts should describe the potential of the proposed activity to benefit society and contribute to the achievement of specific, desired societal outcomes.